Fault tolerance in Apache Spark – Reliable Spark Streaming

 Now let’s understand what is fault and how Spark handles fault tolerance.

 Fault refers to failure, thus fault tolerance in Apache Spark is the capability to operate and to recover loss after a failure occurs.
 If we want our system to be fault tolerant, it should be redundant because we require a redundant component to obtain the lost data.
-The faulty data is recovered by redundant data.
+The faulty data recovers by redundant data.

 3. Spark RDD Fault Tolerance